Potage à la Royale

 Poulardes à la Céléstine

-Young chickens fried with mushrooms and tomatoes and then flamed with Cognac and served with powdered garlic and chopped parsley named after the owner of Cercle restaurant in Lyon
+Young chickens fried with mushrooms and tomatoes and then flamed with Cognac; dowsed in white wine; and served with dried garlic and chopped parsley

 Petits pois à l'anglaise